Budget Travel – Singapore

 National Museum of Singapore – 10 SGD

-There is plenty more which we have not had time to even consider visiting as we had a bit of a visa situation going on for the last couple of days!
+The good news is that there are are plenty more which we have not had time to even consider visiting.
 As mentioned previously, as a visitor in Singapore you could easily keep yourself entertained for at least a week.

-Visiting Singapore is actually cheaper than most of us are led to believe.
-Budget travellers who are not coming to Singapore to splash out in fancy shops will most likely spend the biggest chunk of money on purchasing plane tickets.
+Traveling in Singapore is actually better for the budget than most of us are led to believe.
+Budget travellers who are not coming to Singapore to splash out in fancy shops will most likely spend the biggest chunk of money on plane tickets.

 As an example, a 2-week trip to Singapore from the UK for 1 person would look something like this (insurance is not included).